ddvk/rmfakecloud/README.md

 RM_SMTP_FROM='"ReMarkable self-hosted" <user@domain.com>'
 ```

+## Development
+run `./dev.sh` which will start the UI and backend

 ## [HTTPS HowTO](docs/https.md)

 ### Caveats/ WARNING
-- (applies when you don't have security) connecting to the api will delete all your files, unless you mark them as not synced `synced:false` prior to syncing (advisable just to disconnect, reconnect the cloud)
+- (applies when you don't have security, version <= 0.0.3) connecting to the api will delete all your files, unless you mark them as not synced `synced:false` prior to syncing (advisable just to disconnect, reconnect the cloud)
 - **if you delete files from the users directory** on the host, on the next sync those will be deleted from the device
 - if you delete the whole user directory (by mistake) on the host, you should disconnect the cloud from the device and reconnect it
+- after an official update, the proxy and hosts file changes will be removed, the tablet will automatically disconnect from the cloud (by sending an invalid token to the official cloud and getting 403)
+  just reinstall the proxy and reconnect to your cloud

 ## Troubleshooting
 - check the connectivity between the tablet and the host: